Last updated: 6 days ago

 New in iPadOS 14

-Apple held their annual WWDC in June and announced changes across all of their operating systems. iPadOS received all the big changes that iOS 14 recieved along with some unique new features for iPad.
+Apple held their annual WWDC in June and announced changes across all of their operating systems. iPadOS 14, which launched in September, received all the big changes from iOS 14 recieved along with some unique new features for iPad.

 Apple Pencil gained some new tricks in iPadOS 14.
 Users can now use the Pencil to write text into any text entry block on iPadOS.
 The text recognition is instant and places the typed text in line as you write.